 But this doesn’t mean you can’t still enjoy life.
-Many people with Inflammatory Bowel Disease (IBD) do well in their studies and are able to work and have successful careers.
+Many people with Crohn's or Colitis do well in their studies and are able to work and have successful careers.
 Read on for inspiration, information and support.

-Get more tips for travellers in our Living with IBD videos below...
+Get more tips for travellers in our Living with Crohn's or Colitis videos below...

 Crohn’s Disease and Ulcerative Colitis can mean that life presents some challenges.
 These may include: